We were taught a lot of misleading and straight up incorrect ideas about how America came to be

 Europeans did not recognize this.
 Populations were much higher, Cities much larger.
 Trade was extensive.
 There are long lists of kings and queens, monarchs and democracy, heroes and villains that existed here long before America.

-White settlers on the Oregon Trail encountered wandering remnants of collapsed civilization that had been forced to combine tribes to survive and had been forced onto unfamiliar and undesirable land.
+White settlers on the Oregon Trail encountered wandering remnants of collapsed civilization that had been forced to combine tribes to survive on unfamiliar and undesirable land.
 Their culture and language forcibly removed, incredibly they still preserve much of it .

 Why does it matter what myths we believe?
 When myths turn into reality, and reality into horror, and we use our myths as cover for our horrifying reality